 -Toast & preserves

-Lunch – Simple light lunches are provided and vary depending on field
+Lunch – Simple light lunches are provided and vary depending on field work and excursions into the bush.
+Lunches include pies, sandwiches, wraps.

 Dinner – Stew

--Sadza (a local maize staple)
+– Sadza (a local maize staple)

 -Vegetables provided as sides